Container-Optimized OS is tested and qualified for running various container

 --project=cos-cloud --no-standard-images command.

-Users can always expect to see at least 1 image for each of the three image families.
-Thus, we have at-least 3 actively supported major versions at any given time.
+Users can always expect to see at least 1 image in the

 Release Milestone Progression